The School of Public Service offers the following degrees online:

 There are no required classroom meetings in an online course (students meet online for a mandatory orientation before classes begin).
+Online students participate fully in the programs; taking the same courses, from the same faculty as in class students.
 Students can substitute an online course with an on-site class taught on DePaul’s Loop campus.
-Online students are also encouraged to participate in the school’s rich study abroad program by taking a class in Belgium, India, Ireland, Colombia, Cuba or Brazil.
+Online students are also encouraged to participate in the school’s rich study abroad program by taking a class in Belgium, India, Northern Ireland or Tanzania.

 The online course requirements are the same as those for the corresponding on-site degrees.
 Online degrees cohorts begin only in the autumn term and have a required course sequence.
 Students can choose to study full time (2 courses per term) or part time (1 course per term).
 Online students are required to have certain equipment and software to fully participate in the online program.
 For a list of required materials, click here.
 Online students are also required to participate in the online orientation.
 The required sequence for all degrees is listed below.

 You will need a student ID to avail of services provided by DePaul University.
 These services include online access to DePaul's library resources as well as to physically check out books from our libraries or from our partner libraries (see I-Share network below).
 In addition you will need your student ID to take proctored exams in the SPS Online program.
 To obtain your DePaul student ID, follow the instructions on the DePaul ID information page.